What is the marginal gains theory?

 A report by the Social Mobility Commission in 2014 argued that the improvement in academic performance of disadvantaged students in British schools could be compared to the success of the British cycling team, i.e., accumulation of marginal gains.
 In his analysis of the 2016 EU referendum, Tim Shipman cited “the philosophy of the Team Sky cycling team” in arguing that “tiny improvements” made by the Remain campaign may have changed the vote outcome.

-Marginal gains: Great Britain Olympic cycling team
+Marginal gains - Great Britain Olympic cycling team

 In the 2004 Beijing Olympic Games, Great Britain won two gold medals in cycling, their best performance since 1908.
 During Brailsford’s tenure as Performance Director, the team won numerous world championships in road, track, BMX, and mountain bike races.
 From 2003 to 2013, British cyclists won 59 World Championships across a wide range of disciplines, leading the medal table at the 2008 and 2012 Olympic Games.

-Marginal gains: Team Sky/Team Ineos
+Marginal gains - Team Sky/Team Ineos

 In 2010, Brailsford was named manager of Team Sky, a British professional cycling team.
-During 2012, 2013, 2015, 2016, 2017, and 2018 Tours de France, Brailsford was responsible for the victories of Bradley Wiggins, Chris Froome, and Geraint Thomas.
+During the 2012, 2013, 2015, 2016, 2017, and 2018 Tours de France, Brailsford was responsible for the victories of Bradley Wiggins, Chris Froome, and Geraint Thomas.

 In April 2014, he resigned from British Cycling to focus on Team Sky.
 In December 2021, he was appointed Director of Sport at INEOS after Team Sky changed sponsors.
 He still oversees various teams and disciplines with the UCI World Team Ineos Grenadiers.

-Maasin City Cycling Club: A team inspired by marginal gains
+Maasin City Cycling Club - A team inspired by marginal gains

 In the summer of 2022, I had first-hand experience of significant marginal gains with Maasin City Cycling Club in the Philippines.
 This group of men have perfected the art of cycling in some of the most unforgiving terrains.
-To them, everything matters, including what you eat, how much sleep you get, what you wear daily, how much water you drink, how and when you change the gears etc., all add a bit more to your overall performance.
+To them, everything matters, including what you eat, how much sleep you get, what you wear daily, how much water you drink, how and when you change the gears, etc., all add a bit more to your overall performance.
 For these guys, it’s all about identifying those little things that matter and then forming and consistently following habits that optimise performance.

 It was impressive how this multi-generational team applied the same principles to their personal and professional lives.
 The founding members were highly disciplined, humble, and experienced.
 Some had travelled the world with work, bringing back ideas, equipment, and experiences.
 One could quickly tell how the younger generations were taking everything in, maintaining the same level of focus and discipline.
 The team ethic and ingenuity were terrific.
 No one was left behind.